Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Conclusion

+In this work, we propose a Part-based Ensemble Transfer Learning network, which models how humans recognize facial expressions.
+We show that our proposed ensemble network uses visual patterns emanating from facial muscles' motor movements to predict expressions.
+We demonstrate the similarity between facial landmark localization to facial expression recognition and the usefulness of transfer learning from the former to the latter.
+The proposed network achieves ceiling level accuracy of \textbf{97.31\%} on the CK+ dataset and \textbf{97.14\%} on the JAFFE dataset (for the chosen evaluation policy) and outperforms the benchmark by \textbf{0.51\%} and \textbf{5.34\%} respectively.
+Across all three datasets, we observe that transfer learning from Facial Landmark Localization to Facial Expression recognition leads to better classification accuracy than directly training the network to classify expression.
+This strengthens our premise of using transfer learning from FLL to FER.

+Moreover, Grad-CAM visualization shows that transfer learning helps the final classification model focus on the facial feature(s) for an accurate classification compared to the non-transfer learning baseline network.
+It also demonstrates that each sub-network of the part-based ensemble focuses on a specific facial feature for expression prediction.
+This helps validate the complementary nature of the sub-networks of the proposed ensemble.
+The proposed ensemble network approach is not only accurate but also computationally efficient.
+It has a total of \textbf{1.65M} model parameters that are lesser than the parameters of the current benchmark for all three datasets.
+It requires 2.775 GFLOPs for inference.
+The convolutional layers contribute to 99.98\% of the total FLOPs, due to which we can employ parallelized CNN implementation for even faster inference.
+Moreover, it requires only \textbf{31.5 MB} of storage space in the worst case.

-The Cross-dataset generalization tests reveal that generalizability is higher for transfer learning networks, with the highest for our part-based ensemble transfer learning network.
-Further, our proposed ensemble network trained on the SFEW Train dataset achieves a classification accuracy of \textbf{47.53\%} on the CK+ dataset, which is higher than what it achieves on the SFEW Valid dataset.
+The Cross-dataset generalization tests reveal that generalizability is the highest for our Part-based ensemble Transfer Learning network, amongst the three networks described in this paper.
+Our proposed ensemble trained on the SFEW Train dataset achieves a classification accuracy of \textbf{47.53\%} on the CK+ dataset, which is higher than what it achieves on the SFEW Valid dataset.
 The generalization accuracy on the JAFFE dataset is comparatively low, owing to the significant constraint this dataset imposes on ethnicity and gender.
-Overall the generalizability of our proposed ensemble is high, with a scope of further improvement in the future.
+Overall the cross-dataset generalizability of our proposed ensemble is high, which makes it suitable for real-world usage.